 BoR recognizes that, consistent with the Uniform Prudent Management of Institutional Funds Act (UPMIFA), endowments should preserve purchasing power and be protected against market downturns.
 It is not, however, consistent with the programmatic intent of BoRSF endowment programs or the Constitutional provisions establishing the Support Fund for excessive earnings to be retained as market value in these accounts.
 Accordingly, campuses shall maximize allocation of funds for expenditure and limit, within the bounds of prudence, retention and long-term investment of earnings within the account in excess of the amount necessary to buffer against inflation.
 The entity selected by the campus to manage its endowment funds shall submit the annual distribution rate and disbursement/spending policy as adopted by its governing board or similar authority, and shall subsequently provide in annual fiscal reporting the actual dollar amount and percentage of market value allocated for expenditure to the campus or holder, as well as the amount expended.
-In most cases BoR expects the annual distribution rate to be 4% at a minimum, with a specific exception for an individual endowment when application of that distribution rate would reduce its market value below the original corpus.
-BoR reserves the right to request justification of disbursement rates and additional information about plans to restore annual distributions to higher levels when these fall below 4%.
+In most cases BoR expects the annual distribution rate to be 4% at a minimum, with a specific exception for an individual endowment when application of that distribution of disbursement rates and additional information about plans to restore annual distributions to higher levels when these fall below 4%.